sierra2600/ChromeAcerR11toArch/README.md

 may have the same level of frustration and not enough time in the world to do all of this typing

-DEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEF <-- (What is this? look into the code and you'll see it's my 40 column text keeper for low resresolutions)